Mshivam2409/rustduino/docs/docs/sensors/display.md

 setup(4,7,8,true,true,2) //2 is display on the 7-segment display.
 ```

-*This function is the only one we need to call.
+-This function is the only one we need to call.
 We need to tell the pin numbers of datapin, clockpin,latchpin, true/false whether decimal is on/off, true/false if common anode is used/not used and the value to be displayed respectively in the arguments.
-*Here in example, I assumed datapin number =4, clockpin number=7, latchpin number =8 with decimal point on and display using common anode on.
+-Here in example, I assumed datapin number =4, clockpin number=7, latchpin number =8 with decimal point on and display using common anode on.
 The number 2 wil be displayed on the 7 segment display.

 ### Update display function